sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

 When accessing the **Incidents** service of the **Incident Management** application in your browser, you get a basic auth popup now, asking for your user and password.
 You can use the users to log in and see how it works.

-1. Make sure the SAP Fiori application is running.
+1. Make sure that the SAP Fiori application is running.
 If you closed it, choose the **Preview Application** option in the **Application Info - incidents** tab and select the **watch-incidents** npm script.

     > To open the **Application Info - incidents** tab:
     >